FUNDAEC,

 The Challenge

-Income inequality in Colombia is among the worst in the world, and more than a third of the population lives below the poverty line.
+Income inequality in Colombia is among the worst in the world, and one-third of the population lives below the poverty line.
 Forced displacement continues to be prevalent because of violence among guerrillas, paramilitary groups, and Colombian security forces.
 Afro-Colombian and indigenous populations are disproportionately affected.
-In Cali, Tuluá, Puerto Tejada and the surrounding areas where FUNDAEC has been working, the youth population are at risk of falling into drug trafficking, drug addiction, delinquency and other social problems.
+In Cali, Tuluá, Puerto Tejada and the surrounding areas where FUNDAEC has been working, the youth population are at risk of being affected by drug trafficking, drug addiction, delinquency and other social problems.

 The Solution: FUNDAEC Programs

-All FUNDAEC programs are based on several guiding principles: consider the people as potential resources, not as problems; develop human potential through a proper education that acknowledges and promotes human nobility; work for a development that is not conceived as “Modernization”; engage in the search for pertinent knowledge; avoid offering “pre-packaged” solutions; and recognize the need for endogenous structures in the region that would connect it to corresponding external structures.
+All FUNDAEC programs are based on several guiding principles: consider people as potential resources, not as problems; develop human potential through a proper education that acknowledges and promotes goodness of character; work for a development that is not conceived as “Modernization”; engage in the search for pertinent knowledge; avoid offering “pre-packaged” solutions; and recognize the need for endogenous structures in the region that would connect it to corresponding external structures.

 Transforming the Environment